Ron Joyce: Personal life

-Joyce was married twice and both ended in divorce.
+Joyce was married twice and both marriages ended in divorce.
 His son Ron Jr. married Tim Horton's eldest daughter Jeri-Lyn.
-The couple are franchisees of four Tim Hortons locations in southern Ontario.
+The couple were franchisees of four Tim Hortons locations in southern Ontario until their retirement in 2023.

 On November 11, 2007, the Bombardier Global 5000 business jet in which Joyce was travelling crashed short of the runway at his Fox Harb'r Resort's airport.
 Joyce suffered two fractured vertebrae as a result.

 In May 2011, an unnamed woman in her mid-30s alleged that the billionaire co-founder of Tim Hortons sexually assaulted her at his home.
 The alleged incident occurred when the woman, who is representing herself in court, spent the night at Joyce's home in Burlington, Ont., so she could drive him to a medical appointment the following day.
 A $50,000 out-of-court settlement was reached between the two parties.
 In January 2017, the sexual assault lawsuit resurfaced as the two parties had different opinions on which the settlement was reached.
 Joyce's lawyers attempted to throw out the case but were ultimately forced to face trial.

 As of 2017, he was worth an estimated US$1.4 billion.
 Joyce died at his home in Burlington on January 31, 2019, at the age of 88.